Flooding-Research/optimal-message-dissemination-simulations/README.md

 python sim.py <number_of_repetitions> <figure_number>
 ```

-where `<number_of_repetitions>` should be replaced with the desired number of repetitions for each data point and `<figure_number>` should be replaced with the desired figure number from the [ePrint version of the paper](https://eprint.iacr.org/2022/1723) (a map between figure numbers appearing in the ePrint version and the Eurocrypt version can be found below) [here](#figure-mapping)).
+where `<number_of_repetitions>` should be replaced with the desired number of repetitions for each data point and `<figure_number>` should be replaced with the desired figure number from the [ePrint version of the paper](https://eprint.iacr.org/2022/1723) (a map between figure numbers appearing in the ePrint version and the Eurocrypt version can be found below).
 The latter should be in an integer between 1 and 10.

 Note that the same experiments produce the underlying data for several figures.
 Therefore the following figure numbers produce the same files: